becem-gharbi/nuxt-auth/docs/usage/composables.md

 - `register` - Facilitates user registration with required inputs including email, password, and name, providing seamless integration into the authentication flow.
 - `requestPasswordReset` - Initiates the process for sending a password reset email to the user, allowing them to securely reset their password.
 - `resetPassword` - Allows the user to reset their password securely after initiating a password reset request.
-- `requestEmailVerify` - Triggers the sending of an email verification email, ensuring the validity of the user's email address.
+- `requestEmailVerify` - Triggers the sending of a verification email, ensuring the validity of the user's email address.
 - `changePassword` - Enables users to securely change their current password, providing an additional layer of account security.

 ### Error Handling